What to Bring a New Mom: The Visitors Guide you didn’t know you needed

 Moms need help

 I realized how blessed I was to have people in my life who KNEW what I needed.
-Cause I didn’t, and I didn’t have the brain power at the time to realize or ask for things.
+Cause I didn’t, and I didn’t have the brain power at the time to realize what I needed or ask for help.
 Every mama deserves to be cared for like that, so I made a list of all the ways a new mom could be helped.
 There’s a list of things to bring, and a list of things to do, and any one of these things would brighten a new mama’s day and make it just that much easier.

 What to bring a new mom:

 - Supper, lunch, or breakfast: Long story short- bring her a meal!
 The typical meal to bring is supper, the largest meal of the day.
 But don’t be shy about thinking outside the box and offering to bring a nice lunch, or even breakfast food!
 Side note: 1.
 Don’t ask her what to bring, just bring it.
 2. Make sure the meal you bring doesn’t require prep on her part.
 3. Keep your visit short, drop off the meal and continue on your way.

 - Her favorite snack or drink: After getting up every 2 hours a night with baby, a mama deserves a treat!
 Ask her what her favorite snack is: a Snickers bar and iced tea?
 Hummus & chips?